-- Carbonate substances were precipitated during this process which later formed sediments on the seabed.
+- Carbonates were precipitated during this process which later formed sediments on the seabed

-- When these creatures died, their remains locked the atmospheric carbon into the rocks and fossil fuels as they developed.
+- When these organisms died, their remains locked the atmospheric carbon into the rocks